Hildebrando-Viana-Matos/sale_website/README.md

 <hr>

 ## About The Project
-<p>This is a sales site made with HTML5, CSS3, JS and Jquery.
+<p>This is a sales site made with HTML5, CSS3, JS, Jquery and PHP.
 It was one of the first sites I made</p>

 ### Built With
 I used some web technologies in order to train:mortar_board::